 I work in residential childcare with vulnerable young people, I am a trained counsellor and have volunteered with Victim Support in the local community for several years.
 I am hoping that the range of my life experience can contribute towards my bringing an objective, balanced and useful influence in my role as parent governor.
 I look forward to being part of trying to achieve the best outcomes of governance for the children, parents and staff alike.

-I am the Clerk to Governors for St Marychurch C of E Primary and Nursery School, as well as All Saints Babacombe C of E School.
+I am the Clerk to Governors for St Marychurch C of E Primary and Nursery School.
 I fulfil this role, along with my day time role as a Learning Support Assistant at a local secondary school.
 With over 8 years experience of arranging and taking minutes of meetings for Local Authorities and Police Forces, I wanted to make use of my administration skills and experience in the local area.

 My role as a Clerk to Governors includes providing advice to the governing board and its individual members on governance, constitutional and procedural matters, plus to provide administrative support to the governing board, its committees and individual governors to facilitate effective and efficient meetings and strategic governance.